kosta-bity/IcpKit/Readme.md

 A comprehensive iOS package for writing mobile applications that interact with the Internet Computer Protocol (ICP), written in Swift.
 IcpKit aims at facilitating the interaction between iOS apps and the ICP blockchain.

+For more information about ICP Development, we recommend starting from https://internetcomputer.org/docs/current/references/

 ## Installation

 ### Swift Package Manager